Does Archer Aviation (ACHR) Pay a Dividend? (2026)

 No. Archer Aviation does not pay a dividend.
 It is a pre-revenue, cash-burning company that reinvests every dollar into aircraft development, certification, and manufacturing.
 Companies at this stage almost never pay dividends because they need their capital, and they often raise additional equity.
 Anyone holding ACHR would be relying entirely on potential share-price appreciation, not income.

 Walnut is informational, not investment advice.
-Dividend figures are approximate and dated; verify current yield, schedule, and policy with ACHR's investor relations page or your broker.
+Dividend figures on this page come from a mid-2026 data pull and are approximate; verify the current yield, amount, schedule, and policy with ACHR's investor relations page or your broker before acting on them.